 Although we have provided an outline of the different fees you can expect to pay as the franchisee, this doesn’t include the costs of running your business such as supply costs, employee salaries, utilities and rent, among others.

 A franchise is a big commitment, and so it’s important that you understand the range of costs before you sign up.
 Importantly, the franchisor will set out in detail the costs involved in setting up and operating a franchise in the disclosure document, so ensure that you carefully review these amounts.
-If you any questions, get in touch with our franchise lawyers on 1300 544 755.
+If you any questions, get in touch with LegalVision’s franchise lawyers on 1300 544 755 or fill out the form on this page.